maly/gb-asm80manual/machines.md

 ## Machine type {#machine-type}

 Right CPU is determined by file name extension, or by [.engine directive](/directives.md).
-File name extensions are:
+Supported file name extensions are:

 * Intel 8080: .A80
 * Zilog Z80: .Z80